However, each one of you also must love his wife as he loves himself, and the wife must respect her husband. – Ephesians 5:33

-Pastors often preach about the woman depicted in Proverbs 31 as Scripture’s epitome of what a wife should be.
-Godly, faithful, diligent, virtuous’she’s the entire package.
+Pastors often preach about the woman depicted in Proverbs 31 as what a wife should be.
+Godly, faithful, diligent, virtuous—she’s the entire package.
 Now, I don’t know about you, but I’ve never heard a sermon on what the husband of that woman must’ve been like.
-That’s a shame, because I could stand to learn a few things from him’and I’ll bet you guys could too.
+And I could stand to learn a few things from him—and probably some of you could too.

-If your wife is to be free to succeed in her multifaceted role, you too must hear, respect, and support her.
-If you don’t, herr gifts will be blocked, and she won’t be able to answer God’s calling as the suitable helper Genesis 2:20 has placed upon her.
-Remember, guys: pressing your rights at the expense of God’s purposes is always wrong.
+If a wife is to be free to succeed in her multifaceted role, the husband must hear, respect, and support her.
+Otherwise, her gifts will be blocked, and she won’t be the woman God called her to be.

-Your wife’s role of helpmate is her way of complementing your weaknesses, and ultimately, God’s way of blessing you!
-After all, the only things Proverbs 31 does say about the husband is that he’s respected at the city gate, and that he rises to call his wife blessed.
+Husbands and wives complement one another’s weaknesses.
+It’s ultimately, God’s way of blessing each of you!
+The only things Proverbs 31 does say about the husband is that he’s respected at the city gate, and that he rises to call his wife blessed.

 – Steve Arterburn